IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## Color Run

 **Save the Date for the most anticipated event of the year: The Color Run on May 16!** Fundraising will begin after spring break; in the meantime, please join us in planning for this super fun event.
 Our next planning meeting is Tuesday, March 10 at 2:30pm at school.

+## End of Year Help Needed

+We need your help at the end of the year!
+Please save these dates and contact membership@IslandViewPTA.org to lend a hand.

+06/05 Talent Show

+06/15 Field Day

+06/19 5th Grade Graduation